What is International Child Abduction?

 - The return of the child would not be permitted by the fundamental principles of Australia relating to the protection of Human Rights and Fundamental Freedoms.

-If a child has been removed to/retained in a non-Hague Convention country, the procedures set out above cannot be utilised.
-It is therefore important for a parent to seek urgent legal advice if he or she holds concerns that his or her child is at risk of being removed to a non-Hague Convention country.
-It may be appropriate in these circumstances to instruct a lawyer to apply for an Airport Watch List Order or to take other appropriate action on their behalf.
+If a child has been removed to/retained in a non-Hague Convention country, the procedures under the Hague Convention cannot be utilised to secure the return of the child to their country of habitual residence.
+It is therefore important to seek urgent legal advice if you hold concerns that your child is at risk of being removed to a non-Hague Convention country.
+If a child is removed to a country that is not a signatory to the Hague Convention it may be very difficult or even impossible to secure their return.
+It may be appropriate in these circumstances to instruct a lawyer to apply for an Airport Watch List Order or to take other appropriate action on your behalf.
 An Airport Watch List Order, once in force, will prevent a child from being removed from the Commonwealth of Australia.